A Tactile Feedback Approach to Path Recovery after High-Speed Impacts for Collision-Resilient Drones: Experiments

 \subsubsection{Results}

-Two scenarios are validated using Monte Carlo simulations: the first evaluates the system's ability to recover from high-speed collisions compared to non-tactile approaches, while the second assesses the reliability of the overall path-recovery procedure.
+Two scenarios are validated using Monte Carlo simulations: the first evaluates the system's ability to recover from high-speed collisions compared to non-tactile approaches, while the second assesses the reliability of the overall path-recovery procedure. \paragraph{High-Speed Collision Recovery:}